YangPhD84/multiGMF/README.md

 * The no-soft ablation can be reproduced by calling `no_soft_fmultiGMF.m` in the 10-fold cross-validation or cold-start script.
 * Single-similarity ablation experiments can be reproduced by following the commented settings in `multiGMF_10CV.m` or `multiGMF_Denovo.m`.
 * Case-study candidate rankings are generated using `Demo_multiGMF.m` after parameter selection and model evaluation.
 Known associations in the benchmark matrix should be excluded from the ranked candidate list.
+* Baseline methods in `Baseline/` can be run similarly for 10CV and cold-start experiments.

 # A Quickstart Guide
 Users can immediately start using multiGMF by running `Demo_multiGMF.m` in MATLAB.